Buffalo Bills Baller Von Miller Turns Himself In After Warrant Issued For Felony Domestic Violence Against Pregnant Woman

-According to a detailed report by ESPN, The Glenn Heights, Texas, Police Department near Dallas responded to a “major disturbance” call on Wednesday morning where a woman specifically named Miller as the person who assaulted her during an argument about travel plans.
-The affidavit states that Miller became “visibly angry” after the woman slammed a door in the apartment and was subsequently told to “get out”.
-During her attempt to honor Miller’s request, the woman told police officers that she was pushed, shoved, and recorded on Miller’s cell phone despite pleading with him yelling, “Stop, I’m pregnant.”
-The woman says that she was pushed into a chair where Miller painfully grabbed her neck and applied pressure for “three to five seconds”.
+According to a detailed report by ESPN, the Glenn Heights, Texas, Police Department near Dallas responded to a “major disturbance” call on Wednesday morning where a woman specifically named Miller as the person who assaulted her during an argument about travel plans.
+The affidavit states that Miller became “visibly angry” after the woman slammed a door in the apartment and was subsequently told to “get out.”

+During her attempt to honor Miller’s request, the woman told police officers that she was pushed, shoved and recorded on Miller’s cell phone despite pleading with him yelling, “Stop, I’m pregnant.”
+The woman says that she was pushed into a chair where Miller painfully grabbed her neck and applied pressure for “three to five seconds.”

-Upon their arrival, police officers took note of abrasions, bruises, and minor injuries consistent with force on the woman’s neck, abdomen, left bicep, and left hand.
-The affidavit states that the woman told officers that she was six weeks pregnant, produced a positive pregnancy test, and pulled text conversations with Miller about her doctor’s appointments and the potential due date for the baby.
+Upon their arrival, police officers took note of abrasions, bruises and minor injuries consistent with force on the woman’s neck, abdomen, left bicep and left hand.
+The affidavit states that the woman told officers that she was six weeks pregnant, produced a positive pregnancy test and pulled text conversations with Miller about her doctor’s appointments and the potential due date for the baby.
 Thursday, Miller turned himself in to answer an arrest warrant for felony third-degree assault of a pregnant woman.
-If he is convicted, he faces two to ten years in prison and a $10,000 fine.
+If he is convicted, he faces two to 10 years in prison and a $10,000 fine.

 “This morning, we were made aware of an incident involving Von Miller,” the Bills said in a statement Thursday.
 “We are in the process of gathering more information and will have no further comment at this point.”